GoateePFE/PowerShellSummit2019/Lab_02_On_Linux.md

     `/home/user/.local/share/powershell/PSReadLine/ConsoleHost_history.txt`

-1. ***In order to avoid further polluting the PowerShell logs with commands and output hunting for activity, we will use native Linux commands to view the PowerShell activity.*** Exit the PowerShell Core session:
+1. ***In order to avoid further polluting the PowerShell logs with commands and output hunting for activity, we will use native Linux commands to view the PowerShell activity.*** Exit the PowerShell Core session and return to the Linux shell:

     `exit`